Skip to main content

 Lemuria — a civilization where knowledge was shared, where systems were built to endure, and where technology served the whole.
 Not a verified history.
 An idea.
 And like the best ideas, it refused to disappear.

 LemuriaOS carries that name because the principle still applies.
 The tools that shape how we build, distribute, and collaborate should not belong to the few who can afford to gatekeep them.
-When the systems are intelligent enough, access stops being a privilege.

 New Ways to Work Together